 Microsoft Media Foundation Codecs contains four possible missing codecs that cause the "This item was encoded in a format that's not supported" that appears primarily in the Movies & TV App when playing videos.
 Video tutorial available.

-While playing your videos in Windows Media Player or the Movies & TV app, you might receive an error code 0xc00d5212 with the message "This item was encoded in a format that's not supported," and find yourself redirected to purchase the HEVC codecs from Microsoft.
+While playing your videos in Windows Media Player or the Movies & TV app, you might receive error code 0xc00d5212 with the message "This item was encoded in a format that's not supported."
+You will then be redirected to purchase the HEVC codecs from Microsoft.

 We've collected the missing codecs and made them available for you in one download.
 You can try to run every one or run the one with the corresponding name of the video file giving you trouble.
 See our video below for more information about that.